 But you never got to see it, because the entire sequence was cut from Oz for time (plus there’s the theory that producers felt inserting an up-to-the-minute dance craze would date the film).
 Right before the Wicked Witch’s Flying Monkeys descend upon Dorothy and her friends in the Haunted Forest, the group was supposed to be attacked by an insect (“The Jitterbug”) that would make them dance uncontrollably.
 In fact, at the start of the clip above, you can still hear the Witch comment to one of her monkeys, “I’ve sent a little insect on ahead to take the fight out of them” (continuity be damned).

-Full audio of the “Jitterbug” song still exists, as well as some very raw footage, both of which are available in the above clip.
+Full audio of the “Jitterbug” song still exists, as well as some very raw footage.
 The “Jitterbug” song-and-dance number has also been reinstated in some stage versions of The Wizard of Oz (including a 1995 high school production that featured the writer of this piece).

 Margaret Pellegrini, who portrayed one of the Munchkins in the film, said that she was paid $50 a week to work on Oz.
 In 1939, that was a decent wage for a working actor.
 Trouble was, Dorothy’s canine companion was pulling in a whopping $125 a week.
 That had to make things awkward on set.